origin1tech/stukko/lib/structure/server/configuration/README.md

         // defines what types of status errors to handle.
         // PROPERTIES
-        //      404:                            (default: true) usually true, set to false when using a SPA
+        //      handler:                        (default: error) the error handler name.
+        //      timeout:                        (default: 1200) the timeout used if user handler fails.
+        //      spa:                            (default: false) when true 404 errors are ignored for non-asset
+        //                                                       routes. when a defined route is not found the
+        //                                                       the request renders the default layout allowing
-        //                                                      and handling routes client side. probably want to
+        //                                                       client framework to handle not found paths.
-        //                                                      set catchAll to "true" also.
-        //      500:                            (default: true) almost always true, handles typical/unknown exceptions.
-        statusErrors: {
+        errors: {
-            404: true,
-            500: true
+            handler: 'error',
+            timeout: 1200,
+            spa: false
         },

         // PROPERTIES
-        //      catchAll:                       (default: false) when true a catch all route that resolves
-        //                                                       layout is used. used to not throw 404 when valid
-        //                                                       client side routes exists in a SPA.
         //      logo:                           (default: true) when true display the Stukko logo when booting.
-        catchAll: false,
 		logo: true,

         // db property configures your database and specified which
         // module to be used on init.
         // PROPERTIES
         //      module:                         (default: 'dirty') the database module used for your app.
         //      modelCase:                      (default: 'capitalize') the casing of the get name options are
         //                                                              'capitalize, upper, lower, camel, pascal'.
         //      globalize:                      (default: true) sets models to GLOBAL namespace ex: $User.